Lectures on Holomorphic Curves in Symplectic and Contact Geometry: A representation formula for intersections

+The main goal of this section is to prove the important fact that intersections between distinct $J$-holomorphic curves are isolated unless the curves have (locally) identical images.
+We saw a special case of this in \S\ref{sec:intersectionsHigher}: if $u$ and $v$ are two $J$-holomorphic curves in an almost complex $4$-manifold that intersect at a point where $v$ is immersed, then Theorem~\ref{thm:babyIntersections} implies that the intersection is isolated unless $u$ maps a neighborhood of the intersection into the image of~$v$.
+It is easy to adapt the proof of Theorem~\ref{thm:babyIntersections} and see that this fact is also true in arbitrary dimensions, but it is much harder to understand what happens if $u$ and $v$ both have a critical point where they intersect.
+For this we will need a more precise description of the behavior of a $J$-holomorphic curve near a critical point.

-As a first step, it's important to understand that $J$-holomorphic curves have well defined tangent spaces at every point, even the critical points.
-Unless otherwise noted, throughout this section $J$ will denote a smooth almost complex structure on $\CC^n$ with $J(0)=i$.
+As a first step, it's important to understand that $J$-holomorphic curves have well-defined tangent spaces at every point, even the critical points.
+Unless otherwise noted, throughout this section, $J$ will denote a smooth almost complex structure on $\CC^n$ with $J(0)=i$.

 \begin{prop} If $u : B \to \CC^n$ is a nonconstant $J$-holomorphic curve with $u(0) = 0$, then there is a unique complex $1$-dimensional subspace $T_u \subset \CC^n$ and a number $k \in \NN$ such that for every $z \in B\setminus\{0\}$, the limit